TABLE OF CONTENTS

 If you have the ability to, try out a tiered pricing structure for your subscribers.
 According to enterprise software company Zuora, it’s best for startup subscription companies to offer two or three pricing tiers in the beginning.
 This way, consumers stay in control of their spending and tend to stay subscribed longer.

 Now that you’ve figured out your selling point and pricing strategy, you can turn your attention to improving customer experience.
-One of the biggest indicators of a reputable subscription business is the safety and efficiency of recurring online credit card processing.
+One of the biggest indicators of a reputable subscription business is the safety and efficiency of recurring payment processing.

 To accomplish this, you will need a subscription merchant account, but securing one may be more challenging than you think.